 Recognizing when assisted living is not enough does not mean something has gone wrong.
 It means needs have changed.

-Care and Support at Encore at Hugo
+Memory Care and Support at Encore at Hugo